parthivisahu/AI_Aur_Aai/README.md

 #Lastly I made most of the Readme.md file with the help of ChatGPT

+**Prompt** -
-**Prompt** - a great song is made!!!
+> "a great song is made!!!
 Now I want you to create a Readme.md file including
 -> Audio title and brief description
 -> List of tools and AI resources used (in our case Chatgpt and Suno) -> Any known issues and limitations

 AI Usage report
-A short-write-up describing how AI tools were used in development and
+A short-write-up describing how AI tools were used in development"

+and

-**Prompt 2** - Can we get a prompt history in the form of readme.md file
+**Prompt 2** -
+> "Can we get a prompt history in the form of readme.md file"

 ##Translation

+**Prompt** -
-**Prompt** - can you provide me with the translation of final lyrics which I shared in English
+> "can you provide me with the translation of final lyrics which I shared in English "

 **ChatGPT's Result**-